connorbowen/apiq-mvp/docs/TDD_QUICK_START.md

 ---

-**Remember**: Start small, test frequently, and build incrementally.
-The goal is to get the critical MVP blocker (multi-step workflow generation) working first, then build on that foundation.
+**Remember**: The critical MVP blocker (multi-step workflow generation) has been successfully resolved!
+The system now generates complex multi-step workflows from natural language descriptions.
+Focus on P1 features for UX simplification and onboarding improvements.